sakshamsds/sakshamsds/README.md

 - 👋 Hi, I’m Saksham
 - 👀 I’m interested in Artificial Intelligence and it's impact on our lives.
-- 🌱 I’m currently pursuing MS in AI at SUNY Buffalo
+- 🌱 I’m currently pursuing MS in AI at University at Buffalo.
 - 💞️ I’m looking to collaborate on AI related projects.
 - 📫 How to reach me https://www.linkedin.com/in/sakshamdeep-singh/